 A study by Dr. Noel Rousseau showed that someone more “left brained” (logical, analytical and verbal) can get better results when they have some sort verbal instruction or cues during the swing (some individuals are capable of a higher “cognitive load” and multiple swing thoughts).
-An example of a Tour player On the other hand, those who are more “right brained” (visual, artistic and non-verbal), typically swing better when there is less cognitive load or very little conscious awareness of their movement during the swing.
+Bryson DeChambeau would be a good example of this.
+On the other hand, those who are more “right brained” (visual, artistic and non-verbal), typically swing better when there is less cognitive load or very little conscious awareness of their movement during the swing.
 Knowing this about yourself is a good place to start.

 Where Are You In The Development Of Your game?

 It’s one thing for a Tour player not to have any swing thoughts (even though many still do) as their swings are highly evolved.
 You don’t reach Tour player level without first having a highly efficient golf swing that is pretty much automatic.
 So it’s one thing for a Tour player to say that they “don’t think about anything” during their swing, but that doesn’t mean that it’s going to work for you.
 If you’re undergoing swing changes, you might want to focus on a simple swing thought that is helping you correct an inefficiency in your swing.
 Overtime, and with practice, the more automated it will become and the less you’ll need the self-guidance.

 Technical cues are unique to the individual but should be kept as simple as possible, They are typically things that you are working on in your swing or tendencies you know you have when playing under pressure.
 Simplicity is key here – you don’t want to overload your “working memory” and interfere with the movement centers of your brain.